Heating Europe with AI

 Executive Summary

 The model directly advances core EU priorities.
-It supports REPowerEU by displacing imported natural gas used for heating, enhancing energy sovereignty.
+It supports **REPowerEU** by displacing imported natural gas used for heating, enhancing energy sovereignty.
 It embodies the **European Green Deal** by creating a circular energy economy.
-And it solves the infrastructure bottleneck: distributed deployment costs 5-10x less per watt ($1-2/W vs $7-13/W) and deploys 3-5x faster (6-12 months vs 3-5 years) than traditional datacenters, bypassing the grid capacity constraints that have frozen development in major hubs.
+And it directly addresses Europe's €200 billion AI infrastructure investment challenge: the InvestAI initiative's €20 billion for AI Gigafactories will create massive heat output that our distributed model converts into heating infrastructure.
+This solves the infrastructure bottleneck: distributed deployment costs 5-10x less per watt ($1-2/W vs $7-13/W) and deploys 3-8x faster (6-12 months vs 5-8 years in congested markets) than traditional data centers, bypassing grid capacity constraints.

 Bottom Line